 If you want to build the capacity of communities, organizations, and policy makers to advance human rights, social justice and the well-being of all people, then Organizational Leadership & Policy Practice (OLPP) may be the right pathway for your MSW degree.
 Consider adding on the Latinx Social Work Certificate to this pathway.
-Consider adding on the Global Social Work certificate to this pathway.
+Consider adding on the Global Social Work Certificate to this pathway.
+This course list is a recommendation and not a requirement.
+Any course that we offer in the required category will fulfill degree requirements.
+We recommend you meet with an academic advisor for additional guidance.